dinandb/Implementations-bachelor-thesis-Dinand-Blom/readme.md

 \end{split}
 $$

-by lemma \ref{lem:transinv} and \ref{lem:transcomp} from the research chapter.
+by the lemmas on compositions and inverses of tensor transformations from the research chapter.
 So, we already know that sending both transformations compromises the secret transformation.
 Now, we show it experimentally:
 ```
 # we are the attacker